DanTheManGude/gude-tunes/README.md

-# shuffle-spotify
+# Gude Tunes

-Activates shuffle for what you are listening to on Spotify
+Web App for utilities that enhance your Spotify experience

+## Current Utilities

+- Shuffle: activates shuffle for current playback